Whārangi 1: Biography

 Annie Aves was defended by C. G. Harker, a well-known Napier barrister.
 When the jury failed to agree, a retrial was ordered and the venue moved to Wellington.
 Two more inconclusive but widely publicised trials followed and few doubted that when released, Annie Aves would return to her former trade.
 The Crown would normally have entered a nolle prosequi after three inconclusive trials and dropped the charges, but in this instance a fourth trial was ordered.
 This final trial, in February 1937, was similarly inconclusive but the judge ordered that Aves report twice weekly to the police wherever she was in New Zealand.

 Charles Aves died on 18 April 1937 and Annie moved to Westshore, Napier.
 It was there, in September 1938, that she was visited by a young woman who preferred an abortion to a hastily arranged marriage.
 Annie took the young woman in on a Thursday, performed the abortion, and let her client return home on Saturday.
 By Sunday the woman was very ill.
 Her partner, Colin Herbert Hercock, a grocer's assistant, insisted that she see a doctor and she was admitted to Waipukurau Hospital.
 The young man was led to believe that the woman he wished to marry was about to die.
 Collecting a gun, he knocked on Annie's door and, when she answered, shot her.
 Annie Aves died the next day, on 3 October 1938, at Napier Hospital.
-The young woman survived and gave evidence at Hercock's trial, which resulted in a verdict of manslaughter and a twelve-year sentence, reduced on appeal to seven.
+The young woman survived and gave evidence at Hercock's trial, which resulted in a verdict of manslaughter and a 12-year sentence, reduced on appeal to seven.

 Annie Aves was a tall, fashionably dressed woman, with a heavily made-up face, blonded hair, and a penchant for expensive trappings.
 Her popularity in the community was marked by the lengthy procession that followed her flower-bedecked hearse from her home, and by the crowd that gathered at Hastings cemetery for her burial on 15 October 1938.
 We do not know how she learned her illegal trade, or her motivation, but we do know that she provided a service sought after by many women.